What is macula degeneration?

 Medical treatment in the form of laser and/or injections can be given for a certain type of macula degeneration (known as wet macula degeneration).
 However, this only stabilises and maintains vision for as long as possible, it does not cure the disease.

 An Amsler chart is an important tool to monitor changes in your vision.
 This chart looks like an even grid with a dot in the middle.
-All the lines in the grid should be straight, none of the lines should be missing or distorted.
+If you have been given a chart by your optometrist or eye specialist, all the lines in the grid should be straight, and none of the lines should be missing or distorted.
 If they are, make sure you see an optometrist immediately!

 At Westmead Eyes we can examine the macula area, and monitor any changes using retinal photography and OCT scan technology.
 To make an appointment call us on (02) 9635 8464 OR 04988 OPTOM or book online.